 5. Personalized Tours of Paris

-Paris is so diverse that each traveler has a preference for a particular area.
+The diversity of Paris is such that each traveler has a preference for a particular area.
 For this reason there are private tours in which the traveler is the one who sets the itinerary.
 This tailor-made tour of Paris is the best option to explore the city in depth and also with a local guide expert in the city.

 What this tour consists of